Pursuing The Silver King on Costa Rican Rivers

 Typical Length of Stay

-Six and one half full days of fishing / 7 nights (customized packages are available)
+Six and one-half (6.5) full days of fishing / seven (7) nights are customary, but customized packages are available.

 Non-Angling Activities and Options